jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 2. Do $sudo chmod +x [all mapper and reducer files] to make them executable.

-3. Run the n1 mapreduce job using Apriori_mapper.py as mapper and Apriori_reducer.py as reducer.
+3. Run the n1 mapreduce job on Hadoop using Apriori_mapper.py as mapper and Apriori_reducer.py as reducer.

 4. If the job is done successfully, download the part-00000 file from your output directory in HDFS.